 Iterative primitives also give us the ability to propagate the scheduling information for the next iteration.
-These primitives can schedule the tasks of a new iteration or application through the primitives by taking advantage of the primitives to deliver information about the new tasks.
+These primitives can schedule the tasks of a new iteration or application through the primitives by taking advantage of their ability to deliver information about the new tasks.
 This can reduce scheduling overhead for the tasks of the new iteration.
 Twister4Azure successfully employs this strategy, together with the caching of task metadata, to schedule new iterations with minimal overhead.

-4.1.4 Programming model
+4.1.4 PROGRAMMING MODEL